JakeGBLP/Lusk/README.md

 # [Click Here](https://discord.gg/XmBfsfzudJ) to join the Official Lusk Support Discord Server

-In this server you will receive support for Lusk among other things!
+In this server, you will receive support for Lusk among other things!

 # Lusk